SparkTheProtogen/ntfs-streams/README.md

 # ntfs-streams

-##A program for storing files in NTFS alternate data streams
+This is a program for writing data into NTFS alternate data streams, currently can only read / write files into streams, more features to come.

 The possible modes are:
 + f2s (file to stream): ntfs-streams -m f2s -f file_to_store -s targetfile:targetstream